-Most food you buy (if not all) will be labelled with the name of the product, the name and address of the manufacturer, importer or packager of the food, but you may also have unpackaged or unlabelled food on your premises.
+Most food you buy (if not all) will be labelled with the name of the product, the name and address of the manufacturer, importer, or packager of the food, but you may also have unpackaged or unlabelled food on your premises.
 You must keep a record of your suppliers, what products you buy from them and when to ensure you can prove what the food is and where it came from such the supplier's invoices.

-The Approved Food Suppliers List and Agreement in Appendix 4 are available on the Queensland Health and Council's websites.
+The Approved Food Suppliers List and Agreement in Appendix 5 are available on Council's website.